breakfastquay/rubberband/README.md

  * Pommier math functions - BSD-like

+## Compiling Rubber Band Library

+Please refer to the file COMPILING.md for details about how to configure and build the library.

 ## Contents of this README

 1. Code components
 2. Using the Rubber Band command-line tool
 3. Using Rubber Band Library

-Refer to the file COMPILING.md for details about how to compile the library.

 ## 1. Code components